 Operates on the element with the specified element-ID.
 This is useful for demoting stranded elements from the backing stream.
-If you also specify a <list-file>, <element-list>, or <transaction-number>, it is ignored.
+If you also specify a transaction-number>, it is ignored.

 Tip: Use stat -i to list stranded elements.

 -I <issue-number(s)>